High-throughput spatial ALD and optical NIR filters

 We had a great time in the ALD2016 Conference in Dublin in July and great conversations in the Beneq ALD Boat Bar that became an instant classic.
 There were so many great presentations in the conference that you simply couldn’t follow all the tracks and certainly could not stop and discuss all the poster presentations in detail.

-In case some of you missed the opportunity to check the three Beneq presentations at the event, we are sharing them here at the blog just to make sure.
+In case some of you missed the opportunity to check the three Beneq presentations at the event, we are sharing them here.

-Last week, we already shared Sami’s presentation about how ALD technology enables Beneq’s rugged and transparent Lumineq displays.
+We already shared recently Sami’s presentation about how ALD technology enables Beneq’s rugged and transparent Lumineq displays.
 Through the links in this post, you can download Beneq’s two other presentations from ALD2016: Mikko’s poster about large-area spatial ALD for high-throughput coating applications and Kari’s presentation about ALD-based 3D near-infrared filters.

 Large-area sheet-to-sheet spatial ALD system